Quickstart

 gpu loginThis opens your browser to authenticate.
 After signing in, your CLI is connected to your GPU CLI account.

-GPU CLI uses your RunPod API key to provision GPUs.
-You pay RunPod directly — GPU CLI never touches your billing.
+GPU CLI uses your provider API key to provision GPUs.
+The default hosted path today is RunPod, and you pay your provider directly.

 - Get your API key from RunPod Settings